cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 - Borrowed from: https://github.com/dwzhou/SentimentAnalysis

-Economic News Headlines Created By ChatGPT

-- See `headlines.csv`

 ### Get The ANEW Code Working
 In `anew_sentiment_analysis.py`, update the nlp path to reflect where you stored the Stanford Core NLP Directory